hashgraph/full-stack-testing/dev/README.md

 - `make start`: uses NMT to install platform in the network-node pods and starts the node.
 - `make stop`: uses NMT to stop nodes.
 - `make destroy-network`: uninstalls the helm chart
+-
+## Prerequisite
+Some resources are stored in the bucket(SwirldsRegression org): `fst-resources`.
+You will need access to it and have `gsutil` installed locally

 ## Typical workflow